FAQs for Graduates

 Will a transcript be sent to me automatically?

 No. You may request a copy of your academic record or transcript by filing a request form with the Office of the Registrar.
-Details regarding transcript request information may be obtained by calling the Registrar at (707) 826-6185 or visiting humboldt.edu/registrar.
+For details about transcript request information, contact the Registrar at (707) 826-6185 or humboldt.edu/registrar.
 Because of the volume of transcript requests, a delay of up to four weeks may occur after grades have been posted.
 All transcript requests are processed on a first-come, first-serve basis.

 What (and when) is Grad Fair?

 Grad Fair is the kick-off of the graduation season.
-This year it will be April 9 and 10 from 10:00 a.m. to 3:00 p.m. in the Karshner Lounge.
+This year it will be March 28 and 29 from 10:00 a.m. to 3:00 p.m. in the Bookstore.

 When and where do I line up for the ceremony?

-Candidates for bachelor's and master's degrees assemble in the East Gym in their caps and gowns 30 minutes before their ceremony.
+Candidates for credentials, bachelor's, and master's degrees assemble in the West Gym in their caps and gowns 45 minutes before their ceremony.
 Once there, they gather by major.
-Candidates must bring the Reader Card with them, filled out with their name, phonetic spelling of their name, e-mail address and permanent address.
+Candidates must bring the name reader card with them (pick up on the Thursday and Friday before Commencement from 8 a.m. to 4 p.m. in the front lobby of the Student Business Services building (SBS).
 This card will be used by the name reader as each graduate approaches the stage, as well as the photographers to identify and contact graduates.

 How does the processional happen?